Tenderly/node-extensions-library/README.md

 ## Getting Started

-Go to the **Extensions Library** and search for the extension that you want to include in your Web3 Gateway.
+Go to the [Node Extensions Library](https://dashboard.tenderly.co/register?redirectTo=node-extensions) and search for the extension that you want to include in your Web3 Gateway.
 Click on the extension and click "Activate".
 Once activated, go to JSON-RPC Request Builder and select your extension method from the dropdown menu.
 You can then enter the JSON payload and click "Send Request".

 Full documentation with detailed instructions can be found here: